typelevel/kind-projector/README.md

 relationship between types and their companion objects).

-Here are some examples of expressions, along with whether the lambda symbol involves represents a type (traditional type lambda) or a value (polymorphic lambda):
+Here are some examples of expressions, along with whether the lambda symbol involved represents a type (traditional type lambda) or a value (polymorphic lambda):

 ```scala